Everything You Should Know About Psychiatric Nursing

 Psychiatric nursing can be a difficult career.
 Not every patient will get better, and some days will be chaotic.
 But pursuing psychiatric nursing could also be one of the most rewarding decisions you’ll ever make.

-If you’d like to take the first step toward a psychiatric nursing career, visit the Rasmussen College School of Nursing page.
+If you’d like to take the first step toward a psychiatric nursing career, visit the Rasmussen University School of Nursing page.
 Interested in exploring other nursing options?
 Start with our article “Top 25 Types of Nurses Employers Are Looking to Hire.”